 Banknotes and coinage

-Prohibition on the delivery of DPRK denominated banknotes and coinage to the Central Bank of DPRK.
+Prohibition on the delivery of DPRK denominated banknotes and coinage to the Central Bank of the DPRK.

 Restrictions on financial support for trade

-Prohibition on the provision of private financial support including the granting of export credits, guarantees or insurance for trade with DPRK where such financial support could contribute to DPRK's nuclear-related, ballistic missiles-related or other weapons of mass destruction-related programmes or to other prohibited activities, or to the evasion of prohibited activities.
+Prohibition on the provision of private financial support including the granting of export credits, guarantees or insurance for trade with the DPRK where such financial support could contribute to DPRK's nuclear-related, ballistic missiles-related or other weapons of mass destruction-related programmes or to other prohibited activities, or to the evasion of prohibited activities.

-Prohibition on new commitments for grants, financial assistance and concessional loans to DPRK by Member States, except for humanitarian and developmental purposes addressing the need of the civilian population or the promotion of denuclearisation.
-Member States shall exercise vigilance with regard to reducing current commitments.
+Prohibition on new commitments for grants, financial assistance and concessional loans to the DPRK by Member States, except for humanitarian and developmental purposes addressing the need of the civilian population or the promotion of denuclearisation.
+Member States shall exercise vigilance with a view to reducing current commitments.

 Monitoring of financial activities of financial institutions

-Enhanced monitoring by Member States of activities of financial institutions within their jurisdiction in relation to their activities with regard to DPRK banks, branches and subsidiaries of DPRK banks and financial both inside and outside EU and, entities controlled by DPRK persons and entities, to avoid such activities contributing to DPRK's nuclear programme.
+Enhanced monitoring by Member States of activities of financial institutions within their jurisdiction in relation to their activities with regard to DPRK banks, branches and subsidiaries of DPRK banks and financial both inside and outside EU and, entities controlled by DPRK persons and entities, to avoid such activities contributing to the DPRK's illegal programmes.

-EU financial institutions are required in their activities with such banks and financial entities to exercise continuous monitoring of account activity, require completion of all information fields of payment instructions, maintain records of all transactions for a period of 5 years and report transactions they suspect may contribute to DPRK’s nuclear-related, ballistic missile-related or other weapons of mass destruction-related programmes to national competent authorities.
+EU financial institutions are required in their activities with such banks and financial entities to exercise continuous monitoring of account activity, require completion of all information fields of payment instructions, maintain records of all transactions for a period of 5 years and report transactions they suspect may contribute to the DPRK’s illegal programmes to national competent authorities.

 Branches, subsidiaries or corresponding banking relations

-Prohibition for DPRK financial institutions, including the Central Bank of DPRK, to open new branches, subsidiaries or representative offices in EU.
+Prohibition for DPRK financial institutions, including the Central Bank of the DPRK, to open branches, subsidiaries or representative offices in EU.
 Obligation on Member States to close existing branches, subsidiaries and representative offices; and terminate any joint ventures, ownership interests or correspondent banking relationships with DPRK banks in their territory.

-Obligation for Member States to inspect all cargo to and from DPRK, and cargo brokered or facilitated by DPRK or DPRK nationals or persons or entities acting on their behalf, for the purposes of ensuring that the cargo does not transfer items prohibited by UN Security Council resolutions.
+Obligation for Member States to inspect all cargo to and from the DPRK, and cargo brokered or facilitated by the DPRK or DPRK nationals or persons or entities acting on their behalf, for the purposes of ensuring that the cargo does not transfer items prohibited by UN Security Council resolutions.
 Inspection shall also take place when there are reasonable grounds to believe that the cargo contains items whose supply, sale, transfer or export is prohibited under Council Decision 2016/849.